SpanishPear/teach/README.md

 # Teach

-Insired (heavily) by @insou22's [teach-web project](https://github.com/insou22/teach-web) - I set out to build my own website that would be the central place for my students to go in order to:
+Inspired (heavily) by @insou22's [teach-web project](https://github.com/insou22/teach-web) - I set out to build my own website that would be the central place for my students to go in order to:
   * View tutorial slides - in advance or during the tutorial.
   * View the topics for a particular tutorial.
   * Give feedback for a particular tutorial.